thisisharrison/preface-django-wordle/README.md

 ## Features

-1. Auth: Save your stats
-2. User logs in:
-    1. User has a `game` that is not expired, User resumes playing
-    2. User does not have a `game`, User starts `game` and plays `todays_word`
-3. User makes attempts
-4. User sees Streaks, Distribution, Today's Leader Board and generate a string to share their result
+1. App: Play the game
+2. Account: Custom user from django
+3. Word: Stores the list of words
+4. Stat: Shows user their stats

-## Custom Feature
+## Custom Feature for the Future

 1. n digits n + 1 attempts
-2. Can be played in reverse order
-3. Generate a Game Room to battle with friends
+2. Generate a Game Room to battle with friends